Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 Fun Facts

-• This lecture is from a larger series called The Missing Semester of Your CS Education.
-It’s an amazing series that aims to introduce computer science students to important concepts and tools that normally wouldn’t be covered in the typical CS syllabus.
+• This lecture is part of a larger series called The Missing Semester of Your CS Education, which aims to introduce important concepts and tools that may not be covered in a typical computer science syllabus.

 No prerequisites are required to take this course.